Challenges and changes. Tests of fortitude, capacity and endurance. We all faced them in 2020 and they’ve followed us into 2021.

 You can take it all in: Watch for information

-As always when The Believe in Better Project is over, I am amazed at and energized by the many brilliant people fighting for better.
+As always when The Believe in Better Project is over, we are amazed at and energized by the many brilliant people fighting for better.
 The many who in small and big ways care for and about those who are underserved and forgotten by the system.
-I am in awe of those who are working diligently to fix what is broken and I am filled with hope for where health care is headed.
-If you’d like to take in Believe in Better 2021, links to speaker videos and our panel discussion will be available soon.
-You can sign up to receive them here.
-I hope you’ll take me up on the offer.
-You’ll be amazed and energized too.
+We are in awe of those who are working diligently to fix what is broken and We are filled with hope for where health care is headed.